-Most matters heard in the Division are heard in Sydney, but hearings are convened in regional NSW when that is the most convenient location for the parties.
+Prior to the COVID-19 pandemic, most matters heard in the Division were heard in Sydney, but hearings were convened in regional NSW whenever that was the most convenient location for the parties.

-The Division received 777 applications this year and finalised 737 giving a clearance ratio across the whole Division of 94.9%.
+The Division received 779 applications this year and finalised 798 giving a clearance ratio across the whole Division of 102.4%.

 The Division continues to encourage self-represented parties to obtain legal advice and representation in appropriate cases.
-Both Legal Aid NSW and the Bar Association's Legal Assistance Referral Scheme (LARS) provide much needed legal assistance to parties who meet their guidelines.
+Both Legal Aid NSW and the Bar Association's Legal Assistance Referral Scheme (LARS) have provided much needed legal assistance to parties who meet their guidelines.